chhotii-alex/react-svelte-compare/README.md

 npm run dev
 ```
 When you run `npm run dev` a running version of your project can be viewed at the URL it will show on-screen, such as
-`http://localhost:5173/'.
+`http://localhost:5173/`.
 The starting point of your project will be a page that says "Vite + React" or "Vite + Svelte"
 (depending on which type of project you chose).

 It behooves you to put your project directory into some kind of source code control system _now_.

 You'll be editing the source code files in your project directory to add functionality.

+_Notes:_

+* Older documentation will say that the command to create a React app is `npx create-react-app my-app`.
+That is out
+of date.
+Now that Vite exists, `create-react-app` is deprecated.

+* [The Svelte documentation](https://kit.svelte.dev/docs/creating-a-project) will suggest the command `npm create svelte@latest my-app`.
+This would create a SvelteKit project, rather than just a Svelte project.
+SvelteKit is to Svelte as Next.js is to React (approximately).
+The scope of frameworks such as SvelteKit and Next.js is greater than just UI DOM rendering, which is what I'm focusing on here.
+You can create a framework project (such as SvelteKit or Next.js) to play with these things, but it will contain distracting other stuff that I'm ignoring for now.